hashicorp/vault/website/source/guides/encryption/spring-demo.html.md

 ## Steps

--> For the purpose of this guide, you are going to provision a Linux machine locally using Vagrant.
+-> For the purposes of this guide, you are going to provision a Linux machine locally using Vagrant.
 However, the GitHub repository provides supporting files to provision the environment demonstrated in the webinar.

-After downloaded the [demo assets](#prerequisites) from the GitHub repository, you should find the following folders:
+After downloading the [demo assets](#prerequisites) from the GitHub repository, you should find the following folders:

 | Folder           | Description                                               |